Eyevinn/streaming-onboarding/README.md

 - [Inside our UHD workflow:](https://medium.com/bbc-design-engineering/inside-our-uhd-workflow-ae144558036e) This post from BBC introduces the key components of a UHD live stream.
 - [World Cup 2018 in UHD HDR on BBC iPlayer](https://www.bbc.co.uk/rd/blog/2018-05-uhd_hdr_world_cup_2018) Experiences from BBC how to develop UHD HDR on BBC iPlayer for World Cup

+## AI and Machine Learning

+- [How to Choose a Video AI Platform and Evaluate its Results:](http://www.streamingmedia.com/Articles/ReadArticle.aspx?ArticleID=128155) Meet the big four players in the video artificial intelligence space, then learn how they can speed up time-consuming tasks like generating metadata or creating transcriptions.

 ## Hulu Live OTT Service